 Seaton’s local community will have the opportunity to learn more about how the town’s Beach Management Plan (BMP) is progressing at a drop-in session on Wednesday 30 August, from 3pm onwards, at the Marshlands Centre in Seaton.

-At the session people will have the opportunity to meet officers from East Devon District Council (the project lead) and the council’s consultants CH2M to discuss the outcomes of the initial analysis for Seaton’s BMP, which has recently been completed by CH2M.
+At the session people will be able to meet officers from East Devon District Council (the project lead) and the council’s consultants CH2M to discuss the outcomes of the initial analysis for Seaton’s BMP, which has recently been completed by CH2M.

-CH2M has been looking at information from a wide variety of sources including East Devon, The Environment Agency, Coastal Monitoring and local people to produce their initial analysis of the environment, coastal defences, coastal processes flood and erosion damages.
+CH2M has been looking at information from a wide variety of sources including East Devon, The Environment Agency, Coastal Monitoring and local people to produce their initial analysis of the environment, coastal defences, coastal processes, as well as flood and erosion damages.
 These baselines will be used to inform future actions of the BMP, including looking at options to improve Seaton’s sea defences where necessary.

 The review of Seaton’s defences has shown that overall the town’s coastal defences are in good condition.
 However, there are some areas, which aren’t as good, particularly towards the West of the town, where the beach has been more dynamic.
 As with all projects of this nature, the options for improving coastal defences will need to be balanced against the potential expenditure in improving the protection to those homes.